sanjaymeena/sanjaymeena.github.io/_posts/investment_notes/_posts/2016-05-8-investment_notes_financial_analysis.md

 * They have a physical form and can be seen and felt.
 * Tangible Assets include items like land, building, plants and equipment,vehicles, equipments etc.

+Below we can see the Tangible Assets for PI.

 <img src="/images/posts/investment_notes/balance_sheet/tangible_assets.png" height = "400" width="900">

+Tangible Assets for PI consisted of Leasehold Land, Freehold land, Buildings, Plants and Equipment etc.

 ##### Intangible Assets
 * These are long terms assets of a company that have no physical existence but hold tremendous relevance for the company as it is at its core of existence.
 * Intangible Assets include goodwill, patents, copyrights, technical know-how, computer software , trademarks, brands etc.
 * <b>Goodwill</b> is recognized when a business acquires another business.
-	* It represents the excess of cost paid by the purchasing business to the purchased business over the fair value of purchased business indentifiable assets.
+	* It represents the excess of cost paid by the purchasing business to the purchased business over the fair value of purchased business identifiable assets.

 <img src="/images/posts/investment_notes/balance_sheet/intangible_assets.png" height = "400" width="900">

+Intangible Assets for PI consisted of Software, Product Development.

 ##### Capital Work in Progress

 These are assets that are in progress of being built and possibly under construction when the balance sheet was prepared.
 Once these assets are built, they get shifted to tangible assets or intangible assets.

 <img src="/images/posts/investment_notes/balance_sheet/capital_work_in_progress.png" height = "400" width="900">

 #### Long Term Investment